hurlybird/Duck/README.md

 Some possible/probable areas for further work:

-Classes for useful system-level stuff like notifications, URLs, HTTP, etc.
+Networking and HTTP utilities would be nice, but an argument could be made that you should really use system provided ones for security.
+Something like NSURL would be a good first step.

 A proper time/date class, or formatting functions that work with DKNumber.
+Heck, improved (or any) locale support would be good.

+Improved hash table performance.
+The current implementation uses quadratic hashing, which is reasonably fast, but wastes memory (load must be < 0.5), and is only about half the speed of NSDictionary.

 More unicode support.
 DKString currently supports enough UTF-8 for basic string functions, but more powerful string comparison and locale support would be nice.
 The main question is how much of the ICU package to include before it makes sense to just link against the whole library.